 Equity Risk Premium (ERP) is defined as the extra yield that can be earned over the risk-free rate by investing in the stock market.
 One simple way to estimate ERP is to subtract the risk-free return from the market return.
 This information will normally be enough for most basic financial analysis.
 However, in reality, estimating ERP can be a much more detailed task.
 Generally, banks take ERP from a publication called Ibbotson’s.

 Beta refers to the volatility or riskiness of a stock relative to all other stocks in the market.
 There are a couple of ways to estimate the beta of a stock.
-The first and simplest way is to use the company’s historical beta or just pick up the company’s beta from Bloomberg.
-The second and more popular way is to make a new estimate for beta using public company comparables.
+The first and simplest way is to calculate the company’s historical beta (using regression analysis) or just pick up the company’s regression beta from Bloomberg.
+The second and more thorough approach is to make a new estimate for beta using public company comparables.
 To use this approach, the beta of comparable companies is taken from Bloomberg and the unlevered beta for each company is calculated.

 Unlevered Beta = Levered Beta / ((1 + (1 – Tax Rate) * (Debt / Equity))

 Levered beta includes both business risk and the risk that comes from taking on debt.
 However, since different firms have different capital structures, unlevered beta (asset beta) is calculated to remove additional risk from debt in order to view pure business risk.
 The average of the unlevered betas is then calculated and re-levered based on the capital structure of the company that is being valued.